jaymarichua/quant-q-a/zetamac.md

 Total attempts: 200

 ```
+Case: 0.xy-0.ab
+Usually, the question asks for a difference of 0.1z and sometimes it will be easier to add the gap between b and 10 to y.

 Case: x_1.x_2 / y_1.y_2 = x_1 x_2 / y_1 y_2

 Case: x * 0.0y = x * y / 100